 - Fat: 4.6g

 - Carbohydrates: 85.7g

 - Protein: 30.2g

 If you try this recipe, I wanna hear about it, so let’s chat!
 Leave a comment it, rate it (this helps me improve future recipes), and don’t forget to tag a picture #livesimplynatural to show how you live and try these recipes on Instagram.
-Stay tune for more plant powered recipes!
+Stay tuned for more plant-powered recipes!